 Potential Tax Implications

 Selling a jointly owned property can have significant tax implications.
-We highlight key areas to consider:
+Key areas to consider include:

-By understanding these factors, you can make informed decisions about selling your jointly owned property to fund care costs.
+By understanding these factors, you can make informed decisions about selling your jointly owned property to fund care costs — and avoid unnecessary tax liabilities in the process.

 Remortgaging to Cover Care Costs